AdobeDocs/experience-manager-64.en/help/communities/using/components-guide.md

   If unchecked, the Component Guide will use the existing resource in the repository (a jcr node which is a child of a par node).

-    * text displayed is : "This component is included via its par node."
+    * text displayed is: "This component is included via its par node."

   If checked, the Component Guide will use sling to dynamically include a component of the child node's resourceType (non-existing resource).

-    * text displayed is : "This component is included dynamically."
+    * text displayed is: "This component is included dynamically."

   Default is unchecked.